Shopping

 Too much choice for some

-I have tested nearly fifty different coffee makers, in all shapes and sizes and am yet to find one as versatile as the Eletta Explore.
+We have tested nearly fifty different coffee makers, in all shapes and sizes and have yet to find one as versatile as the Eletta Explore.
 It looks professional, it feels luxurious, and the coffee tastes exceptionally good.

 Whilst the essential flavors come from well-ground beans – which the Eletta Explore will grind for you – there's also a range of customizable settings.
 You can control the time, temperature, strength, and size of your coffee.
 You can even select how dense you'd like the foam to be when frothing milk.
 Online, everyone from beginners to baristas enjoyed using this.
 People with large homes particularly benefitted from the customizable settings; you can save personal preferences and swerve any battles between different people's coffee settings.

-If that sounds too good to be true, it’s because it sort of is.
+If that sounds too good to be true, there are some snags.
 Whilst the design is sleek and not too tall, the Eletta Explore is very deep.
 It will come out far onto the countertops.
-If that’s still okay with you, I have one more thing you need to know about: this is incredibly expensive.
-It’s close to being overpriced, but I loved this too much to say that it’s not good value.
-I mean, it makes cold brew in minutes (rather than 24 hours), the iced coffee is the perfect balance of acidic and earthy, and, let me repeat it, you can choose between 52 different types of coffee.
+If that’s still okay with you, here's one more thing you need to know: this is incredibly expensive.
+It’s close to being overpriced, but we loved this too much to say that it’s not good value.
+It makes cold brew in minutes (rather than 24 hours), the iced coffee is the perfect balance of acidic and earthy, and, let me repeat it, you can choose between 52 different types of coffee.
 This is a luxurious iced coffee maker, but it comes with a luxurious price tag, too.

-There's more information in my De'Longhi Eletta Explore review.
+There's more information in our De'Longhi Eletta Explore review.

 A technical expert for making precise, iced coffee